RideSaver/LyftAPIClient/README.md

-# RideSaver Uber API client
+# RideSaver Lyft API client

 ## Setup
 Insert your Username, and [Personal Access Token](https://github.com/settings/tokens) into the [nuget.config](./nuget.config).

 ## Folder structure
-### UberAPIClient
+### LyftAPIClient
 This folder contains the OpenAPI specification, along with the openapi-generator configuration.

 ### Server
-This folder contains the implementation of the Internal API to Uber API adapter.
+This folder contains the implementation of the Internal API to Lyft API adapter.